petarzarkov/rust-beats/README.md

 - **Configurable via TOML**: Easy customization of tempo, structure, metadata, author
 - **Automated Daily Generation**: GitHub Actions workflow generates new songs daily
 - **GitHub Pages Deployment**: Live website with audio player and history of the last 7 songs
+- **YouTube Upload**: Automatically uploads videos with dynamic animations to YouTube
+- **Python Scripts**: Video creation and YouTube upload handled by Python scripts with `.env` support
 - **Free for Content Creators**: All music is CC0/CC BY license

 ## How It Works